 According to a recent study, there are 566 federally recognized American Indian and Alaska Native tribes and villages in the United States—each with their own culture, language, and history.
 Every tribe has unique traditions and distinct styles of housing, dress, religious beliefs, values, and ceremony.
 Throughout the passing generations, however, Native Americans have battled to maintain their cultural identity.

 Culture, simply defined, is a way of communicating values, beliefs, and customs.
 It incorporates language, religion, and art.
 It also carries out important social functions as it cultivates feelings of group identity and affinity.
 Culture is a way for traditions and shared values to be conveyed and preserved.
 The cultural values we hold as individuals and a community serve as the founding principles that greatly shape our thinking, behavior, and personalities.

-The breakdown of Native American culture and people has resulted in a number of destructive crises.
+The breakdown of Native American culture and people has resulted in a number of destructive crises for Native Americans today.
 One of the most prevalent issues is suicide.
 A recent article posted on Youth Today reports that Robert G. McSwain, acting director of the Indian Health Service, told Congress last year that "suicide is the second-leading cause of death, behind unintentional injuries, for American Indian youth ages 15 to 25.”
 Read more in our blog post: "Native American Youth Speak Out in the Midst of Crisis."